Wrong Code, Right Structure: Learning Netlist Representations from Imperfect LLM-Generated RTL: Methodology

 \subsubsection{Graph Dataset Construction}

-As depicted in Fig\ref{fig:methodology}, Step~\ding{176}, every netlist from our newly generated noisy dataset, as well as any available real-world flattened netlists, is formally converted into a graph.
-We represent each netlist as an undirected graph $G = (V, E)$, where $V$ is the set of gates (nodes) and $E$ represents the set of wires (edges) connecting these gates.
-Primary Inputs (PIs) and Primary Outputs (POs) are treated as attributes of the gates they connect to, rather than as distinct nodes.
+At Step~\ding{176} in Fig.~\ref{fig:methodology}, we convert the augmented and available real-world flattened netlists into graph representations.
+Following GNN-RE, each netlist is represented as an undirected graph $G=(V,E)$, where $V$ denotes gates and $E$ denotes wires.
+Although logic circuits are directional, fan-in and fan-out information is retained through the input- and output-degree features of each node.
+Primary inputs (PIs) and primary outputs (POs) are encoded as attributes of their connected gates rather than as separate nodes.

+Node-level functional classification requires each gate in a flattened netlist to be associated with its source functional module.
+We therefore employ a boundary-aware flattening flow.
+Module boundaries are preserved during the initial synthesis stage to establish gate-to-module correspondence, after which the design is flattened and the corresponding functional labels are propagated to the graph nodes.
+These labels provide the ground-truth annotations used for node-level training and evaluation.